MDUYN/trading-bot-example/README.md

 ```

-## 4 Deploying our trading bot
+## 5 Deploying our trading bot
 To deploy our trading bot we will create an azure function that will run our trading bot every 2 hours.
 Before we start,
 please make sure you have the following installed and configured:

 - You need to have a Microsoft Azure account to deploy the trading bot.
 You can create a free account [here](https://azure.microsoft.com/en-us/free/).
 - You also need to have the Azure CLI installed.
-You can find the installation instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+You can find the installation instructions[here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 - You also need to have azure function core tools installed.
 You can find the installation instructions [here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Cisolated-process%2Cnode-v4%2Cpython-v2%2Chttp-trigger%2Ccontainer-apps&pivots=programming-language-csharp#install-the-azure-functions-core-tools).
 - Make sure you are logged in to Azure with the Azure CLI.
 You can do this by running the following command:
 ```bash